Prune Christmas Cactus. Pruning is easy and keeps them healthy, bushy and in check. Got a Christmas Cactus that is outgrowing its space? Prune it!

 Now that you have all these pieces trimmed off your Christmas Cactus what to do with them.
 You can chuck them into your compost pile or you can Root them for more plants.

 Some do this directly in soil but I have found the method I use is easier and more successful.
+I have read that you need at least 4 leaves on the segment you wish to root but I have found that not absolutely correct.
+I have rooted ones that only have 2 leaf segments.

 Enjoy the video!